-As at 31 December 2017, the Group concluded that due to:
+As at 31 December 2018, the Group concluded that due to:

-- Commencement of Phase One of the Project F Feasibility Study Update's principles during 2017; - The profits generated from the coal sales realised during 2017; - the absence of significant adverse changes in mid and long-term coal price forecasts; and - the completion of the asset procurement and infrastructure development activities in 2017 sufficient to advance expected production and sales volumes in 2018, there is no necessity to recognise further impairment losses for the Amaam North Project CGU and accordingly estimated the recoverable amount through the value in use of Amaam North Project CGU non-current assets and accordingly the assets are measured at their carrying value.
+- Continued realisation of Phase One of the Amaam North Feasibility Study Update's principles; - Profits generated from the coal sales realised during 2018; - The absence of significant adverse changes in mid and long-term coal price forecasts; and - The completion of the asset procurement and infrastructure development activities in 2018 sufficient to advance expected production and sales volumes in 2019, there is no necessity to recognise further impairment losses for the Amaam North Project CGU and accordingly the assets are measured at their carrying value.

-Management also believe that at this early stage of Amaam North's development, until both production and sales levels and related financial performance assumptions currently included in deriving the Amaam North CGU's positive recoverable amount, are verified by sufficient observable indications of the ability to achieve these assumptions on an ongoing basis, there is no necessity for the reversal of impairment losses recognised in prior periods.
+Management also believe that until both production and sales levels and related financial performance assumptions currently included in deriving the Amaam North CGU's positive recoverable amount are verified by sufficient observable indications of the ability to achieve these assumptions on an ongoing basis, there is no necessity for the reversal of impairment losses recognised in prior periods.